nicholasgaubatz/computational-algebraic-geometry/artifacts/description.md

-# artifacts/n=7
+# artifacts

-This directory contains some results for graphs on 7 vertices.
-Checking WLP for all 853 isomorphism classes took about an hour and a half, so to avoid redoing this we store results here.
+This directory contains some results for graphs on $n$ vertices.
+Checking WLP for all isomorphism classes can take a really long time, so to avoid redoing this we store results here.

-## Files:
+## Files (artifacts/n=...):

 - `allAOTAlgebrasAsStrings.m2`: loadable QuotientRings for all graphs of the given number of vertices.